Research / Strategy

 • Second Harvest could now receive and distribute smaller donations, feed more people, and reduce greenhouse gasses.

-• Diners could locate and view available food at a nearby agency through the app.
+• Diners could locate and view food at a nearby agency through the app.

 • Donors could donate less than 100 kg of food at a time.